JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-components.md

 You can set up navigation between components with the <shortcut>Tab</shortcut> keyboard shortcut for the next component and <shortcut>⇧ + Tab</shortcut> for the previous one.

-By default, the tabbed navigation moves between focusable components in the order of their appearance.
+By default, the tabbed navigation allows you to move between focusable components in the order of their appearance.
 Focusable components are the `TextField`, `OutlinedTextField`, and `BasicTextField` composables and components that use `Modifier.clickable` (like `Button`, `IconButton`, and `MenuItem`).

 For example, here's a window where users can navigate between five text fields using standard shortcuts: